 Motivation to Transform the Future

 The broad view of history and evolution gives us a sense of possibility for the future.
 We can convert to non-polluting sources of renewable energy.
-We can end war, and we can make poverty history.
+We are on a trajectory to end war.
+Soon, abject poverty will be history.

 People with extraordinary vision, determination and effective application of resources are making Bono’s dream a reality.
 Bill and Melinda Gates are working to eliminate malaria from the world.
 Oprah is using her platform to educate her massive audience about this project.
 And millions of people from around the world are volunteering their time and money to help make poverty history.